GilesStrong/SuperTML_HiggsML_Test/README.md

     - Maximum AMS on validation data is 3.10, AMS at chosen cut is 3.02
     - Public-private AMS on test data at chosen cut = 2.78-2.83
   - Slight improvements with cleaner text labels, but still bad performance

+- Third attempt
+  - Encoded data as blocks of different pixel intensities by passing standardised & normalised data through a sigmoid and timesing by 255
+  - Encoding was quicker and image file size was smaller (13 GB --> 9 GB)
+  - Training slightly imporved: 16% error rate
+  - Maximum AMS on validation data is 3.62, AMS at chosen cut is 3.44
+  - Public-private AMS on test data at chosen cut = 3.29-3.32
+  - Better encoding, but performance still worse than a 4-layer ReLU FCNN

+- Fourth attempt
+  - Same as third attempt, but using train-time data augmentation to adjust the contrast and brightness slightly during training
+  - Training slightly worsened, but still around a 16% error rate
+  - Similar validation performance: Maximum AMS on validation data is 3.61, AMS at chosen cut is 3.45
+  - Similar test performance: Public-private AMS on test data at chosen cut = 3.24-3.36
+  - Running test-time data augmentation worsened results considerably

 ## Requirements